andrewwoods1/andrewwoods1.github.io/_posts/2017-10-02-Can-we-predict-future-xG-using-the-gamma-distribution.md

 ![Img1](/images/gamma_xg.png "Gamma distribution")

+More rigourously, we can use the Kolmogorov-Smirnov test to compare the cumulative distribution function of a gamma random variable to our emipirical function.
+The test statistic here is the largest deviation between these two CDFs and this comes to be 0.026.
+This correponds to a p-value of 0.31, meaning we fail to reject the hypothesis that our data is gamma distributed.

 I, unfortunately, don’t have access to Opta’s, or anyone else’s feed of endless data, and so data collection was quite a painful task.
 WhoScored and manually collecting xG data, game-by-game, were the two means of collection.

 The variables included in what I judged to be the best functioning model for the Home team’s xG in any given Premier League match were the following: